Stan. S. Katz

 The interior of the Program/Menu to the reception is presented below.
 Continue Reading...

-Filed Under: Tokugawa Archives / Blog posts Tagged With: Admiral Roger, Aimaro Sato, Alexander Mitchell Palmer, Ambassador Aimaro Sato, Ambassador Morris, Ambassador Satō, Baron Eiichi Shibusawa, Baron Shibusawa, Baron Shibusawa Eiichi, Baron Shidehara, Bellevue-Stratford Hotel, Bolsheviks, Capt.
+Filed Under: Tokugawa Archives Tagged With: Admiral Roger, Aimaro Sato, Alexander Mitchell Palmer, Ambassador Aimaro Sato, Ambassador Morris, Ambassador Satō, Baron Eiichi Shibusawa, Baron Shibusawa, Baron Shibusawa Eiichi, Baron Shidehara, Bellevue-Stratford Hotel, Bolsheviks, Capt.
 Althaus, Captain Althaus, Chinese History, Colonel Mashbir, Colonel Sidney Mashbir, Communism, Diplomacy, Duane Morris, Duane Morris Law Firm, Eiichi Shibusawa, Emperor Taisho, Esq., Francis A. Lewis, Frank Lyon Polk, Historical biography, History of Communism, Honorable Thomas B. Smith, Honorable William Potter, in Philadelphia, International Friendship, International Relations, J. Edgar Hoover, Japan China relations, Japan History, Japan U.S. Relations, Jr., Lansing: Ishii Agreement, law firm of Duane Morris, Lt.
 Commander Estes, Lt.
 Commander Smith, Mayor of Philadelphia Thomas B. Smith, Mayor Thomas B. Smith, Prince Iyesato Tokugawa, Prince Tokugawa, Prince Tokugawa Iesato, Robert von Moschzisker, Roland S. Morris, Roland Sletor Morris, Russian History, Shibusawa Eiichi, Stan S. Katz, Stan S. Katz blog, The Art of Peace, The Art of Peace biography, The Emperor and the Spy, TheEmperorAndTheSpy.com, U.S. Japan relations, U.S.-Japan History, U.S.S.
 Brooklyn, U.S.S.
 Brooklyn (ACR-3), Viscount Ishii, Vladivostok, Washington Naval Arms Conference, William A. Glasgow, William Potter, William Potter (ex-Minister to Italy), World War One, World War Two, Yoshimaro Satō, 佐藤 愛麿

 • « Previous Page